theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 Once the installer finishes the run, you will see the new menu entries in the Foreman instance.
 Let’s try running a job on some host.
 Make sure the host is running SSH daemon and Foreman can connect to it.
-Navigate to some existing host detail page and click the *Schedule Remote Job* button.
+Navigate to an existing host detail page and click the *Schedule Remote Job* button.
 Fill in a simple bash command to the command field, e.g. “echo Hello world”.
 Click Advanced fields and specify the password for the user.
 The password will be stored only for necessary time to execute the script,